aprilspeight/alt-text-generator/README.md

 - [OpenAI API](https://platform.openai.com/signup) access
 - Code editor ([Visual Studio Code](https://code.visualstudio.com/) is always a fabulous choice!)

+## Run the Script
+1. Make sure your .env file is set up with your `OPENAI_API_KEY`.
+1. Open a terminal in the project directory.
+1. Run `pip install -r requirements.txt` to install dependencies.
+1. Run the script by providing the path to the folder with your images:
+`python alt-text-v2.py ./images`
+(You can replace ./images with any folder path you want.)

 ## 📦 Resources

 - [OpenAI Developer Docs](https://platform.openai.com/docs/overview)